 - Get started.
 Gather together your W-2s and 1099s.
-If you claim the standard deduction, that is probably all that you need by way of paperwork to go online and file.
-If you itemize tax deductions, get your receipts together for tax-deductible expenses you had during the year, like charitable contributions, unreimbursed employee expenses, or job search expense.
+If you claim the standard deduction, that is probably all you need by way of paperwork to go online and file.
+If you itemize tax deductions, get your receipts together for tax-deductible expenses you had during the year, like charitable contributions, unreimbursed employee expenses, or job search expenses.

 - Get a last-minute tax deduction.
-Up until Monday, April 18, you can contribute up to $5,500 ($6,500 if you’re over 50) to your traditional individual retirement account (IRA) and take advantage of a 2015 tax deduction for your contribution.
-Just make sure you tell the administrator that your contribution is for 2015 otherwise they may assume that your contribution is for 2016.
+Up until Monday, April 18, you can contribute up to $5,500 ($6,500 if you’re over 50) to your traditional individual retirement account (IRA) and take advantage of a 2016 tax deduction for your contribution.
+Just make sure you tell the administrator that your contribution is for 2016 otherwise they may assume that your contribution is for 2017.

 - File even if you owe.
 Although you can get an extra six months to file your taxes with an extension, a tax extension is an extension to file, not an extension to pay.
 If you owe money, pay as much as you can.
 If you can’t pay, you may be eligible for an installment payment plan for up to six years.